-Refer to "Item 10.B" of our registration statement pursuant to section 12(b) or 12(g) of the Securities Exchange Act of 1934, filed with the Securities and Exchange Commission on 6 March 2003 (the Registration Statement) for the registration number and object and purpose of the company.
+Refer to "Item 10.B" of our registration statement pursuant to section 12(b) or 12(g) of the Securities Exchange Act of 1934, filed with the Securities and Exchange Commission on 6 March 2003 (the Registration Statement) for the object and purpose of the company.
+The objects and purpose are not specifically contained in the Company's constitution, its MOI.
+Instead the Company has been given the powers and capacity of an individual, that is to say its powers and capacity, subject to the South African Companies Act, are unlimited (clause 4.1) and may do anything which the South African Companies Act and the JSE Listings Requirements empower it to do if so authorised by its MOI (clause 4.3).

-2. Our board of directors
+2. Summary of the MOI with respect to directors